kermanx/jsshaker/README.md

   - Cf Scope: Control flow scope.
   - Variable Scope: Variable scope.
   - Try Scope: Try statement or function.

+## Run Locally

+1. Clone the repo.
+2. Run `cargo run ./path/to/bundled.js`
+3. The output files will be in `./output/...`
+4. (Optional) You can open the optimized file in VSCode and run the Open Diff command from the "Auto Diff Opener" extension to see the diff.

+Note that Rollup is recommended for bundling, because it has information about the side effects of the modules, and it produces much cleaner bundles.

+If you encounter any problems, please open an issue with the minimal reproduction.
+Thanks!

 ## Soundiness Statement